thingsboard/thingsboard.github.io/docs/reference/performance-aws-instances.md

 * TOC
 {:toc}

-One of the key features of ThingsBoard open-source IoT Platform is data collection and this is a crucial feature that must work reliably under long-running a heavy load of the instance.
+One of the key features of ThingsBoard open-source IoT Platform is data collection and this is a crucial feature that must work reliably under a heavy long-running messages upload.

-In this article, we are going to describe what are the maximum messages different AWS instance are able to handle and as well we are going to provide the CPU and memory load of different AWS instances under long-running loads.
+In this article, we are going to describe what are the maximum messages different AWS instance are able to handle and as well we are going to provide the CPU and memory load of different AWS instances under long-running tests.

-Considering these numbers and your project requirements you’ll be able to analyze what type o the instance is needed for your project.
+Considering these numbers and your project requirements you will be able to identify what type o the instance is the most suitable for your project.

 ## Data flow and test tools

-IoT devices connect to ThingsBoard server via MQTT or HTTP Device API and sends dummy test data to the platform.
+IoT devices connect to ThingsBoard server via MQTT or HTTP Device API and send sample test data (*single telemetry of long type*) to the platform.
 ThingsBoard server processes MQTT or HTTP messages and stores them to Cassandra/PostgreSQL asynchronously.

-As a data tool we have used updated version of Performance Test project that is able to send messages over MQTT/HTTP Device API in an asynchronous way very efficiently.
+As a test tool we have used updated version of [Performance Test project](https://github.com/thingsboard/performance-tests) that is able to send messages over MQTT/HTTP Device API in an asynchronous way quite efficiently.

-Considering microservice architecture of the ThingsBoard platform and to measure performance in an accurate way, we have created an additional Rule Chain Node that is able to calculate a number of messages that this Node has been received per 1 second (this is a configurable parameter that could be changed) and store this value as telemetry.
+Considering microservice architecture of the ThingsBoard platform and to measure performance in an accurate way, we have created an additional Rule Chain Node that is able to calculate a number of messages that this Node has been received per 1 second (this is a configurable parameter that could be changed) and stores this value as telemetry on a tenant level.

 This additional Rule Chain Node is located after the ‘Save telemetry’ Node of the Root Chain and calculates how many messages ThingsBoard instance processed during the performance testing.
-This data is stored on a tenant level as telemetry.
+This data is stored on a tenant level as telemetry with predefined key prefix.

 ![image](/images/reference/performance-aws-instances/modified-rule-chain.png)

-Performance Test tool, after test completion, is taking this telemetry value from the platform and provides result in the console of the test:
+Performance Test tool, after test completion, take this telemetry value from the platform and provides result in the console of the test:

 ```bash
 12:20:03.772 [main] INFO  o.t.t.s.stats.StatisticsCollector - ============ Node [692dc903cf52] AVG is 500.0 per 1 second ============